TUDelft-CITG/learn-python/book/Theory_intro.md

 </figure>

-# Introduction to the Course
+# 0. Python: what and why?

 ## Why do you need Python?